 Flat company structure

-One of the things that also really appeals to Kaiyu, is the flat hierarchical structure in the company.
+One of the things that also appeals to Kaiyu, is the flat hierarchical structure in the company.
 She already experienced it at the interview, as Anders was an atypical Chief Executive Officer from what she had experienced before.

 Kaiyu also stated that the relaxed environment she experienced in the job interviews also represents the culture of the company – everyone is appreciated.
 Even though the environment is relaxed, it is not unserious.
 Everyone is dedicated to making the company succeed.